-Touching down in Santo Domingo, the country’s capital that proudly carries its other title — the first city of the New World — earned after Columbus arrived here in 1492, I expect anything but the overwhelming shower of affection I receive from the local women and men.
+Soon I will touch down Santo Domingo, the country’s capital known as “the first city of the New World” after Columbus arrived here in 1492.
+I expect anything but the overwhelming shower of affection I receive from the local women and men.
 Pushing through a thick moving crowd of laughing and sweaty people, I seek out Carlos, my guide through the mountainous Samaná province that juts out into the Atlantic on the northeastern tip of the country.
 A tall and gregarious man with conquistador looks, Carlos scoops me up in a welcoming hug: “Bienvenida a Republica Dominicana.”

 Love is shown and discussed on the streets openly.
 Before my first day in the country is over, I learn about a list of fruits and other foods that one can eat to help in the love department.
 Turns out, there are a number of options: a cup of hot chocolate or ginger tea, the ingredients for both grown locally, juevos de codorniz — quail eggs (who knew!), clamato — a mixture of clams and tomatoes, a slice of watermelon or, at the very least, a serving of passionfruit, if you believe about half of Dominican men who trust in its aphrodisiac qualities.